vdthakur/Exploratory-Data-Analysis-and-K-Nearest-Neighbors-KNN-Classification/README.md

 # Disclaimer:
-Copyright © [2024] [Varun Thakur].
-All rights reserved.
+This project is licensed under a **proprietary license**.
-Unauthorized copying, modification, distribution, or use of this project's code is strictly prohibited.
+Unauthorized use, copying, modification, or distribution of this project is strictly prohibited.

+This repository is shared for educational and portfolio purposes only.